rickb777/enumeration/README.md

  * `func AsDay(s string) (Day, error)`
     - Converts a string representation to a Day value, if it can.
 The name of this function depends on the name of your type (`AsDay` in this example).

- * `func DayOf(o int) Day`
-    - Converts an ordinal to a Day value, if it can.
-The name of this function depends on the name of your type (`DayOf` in this example).
-The related type conversion `Day(i)` should be used when converting a value instead of an ordinal.

  * `var AllDays = []Day{ ... }`
     - Provides all the `Day` values in a single slice.
 This is particularly useful if you need to iterate over them.
 Usually, the identifier name depends on the name of your type, but it can be overridden using `-plural`.